Djeeb/cuda-tests/projects_pytorch/SVRG_nnet/README.md

 ________________________________________

 <a name="gradient"></a>
-### 2- How to compute and store the gradient of W tild ?
+### 2- How to compute and store the gradient of W tilde ?

 What is complicated with SVRG is to store a snapshot of W every `m*n` iterations (we tried with `m=2` and `m=5` as suggested in the paper) in order to compute the gradient of an individual i at each iteration.
-We also have to compute the average of gradients w.r.t W tild whenever it changes.
+We also have to compute the average of gradients w.r.t W tilde whenever it changes.

 Imagine we have a neural network with 2 activation functions.
-We want to be able to compute both "real" parameter gradient and also "snapshot" gradient at each iteration.
+We want to be able to compute both "real" parameters gradients and also "snapshots" gradients at each iteration.
 Here is a drawing of what we want to implement in c++ :

 ![image](../data/drawing_SVRG.jpg)

 Our strategy will consist in :

-- 1. computing a forward / back propagation with snapshot parameters and store dWi, but without updating any weight.
+- 1. computing a forward / back propagation with snapshot parameters and store dWi, **without updating any weight**.
 - 2. computing a forward / back propagation with real parameters and update them with SVRG method thanks to mu and dWi.

 #### **Initialization**

-We decided to materialize the snapshot activation functions by two additional `torch::nn::Linear` modules, which are kinds of "copies at time t" of real activation functions.
+We decided to materialize the snapshot activation functions by two additional `torch::nn::Linear` modules, which can be seen as "copies at time t" of real activation functions.
-We use a custom method `set_snapshot` to reinitialize snapshot weights and mu respectively to the real weight and 0 whenever we need :
+We use a custom method `set_snapshot` to reinitialize snapshot weights and mu respectively to the real parameters and 0 whenever we need :

 ```c++
 //Snapshot activation functions initialization